-The W. Cary Edwards School of Nursing is committed to the belief that the School uses a teaching-learning process based on the principles of adult learning; demonstrates effective design and delivery of educational experiences in varied learning environments; provides educators for collaboration and collegial interaction among mentors and peers; effectively links theory, practice, research and technology; and extends its reach to people of diverse ethnic, racial, economic and gender groups.
+The W. Cary Edwards School of Nursing is committed to the belief that the School uses a teaching-learning process based on the principles of adult learning; demonstrates effective design and delivery of educational experiences in varied learning environments; provides for collaboration and collegial interaction among mentors, educators and peers; effectively links theory, practice, research and technology; and extends its reach to people of diverse ethnic, racial, economic and gender groups.

-Through these beliefs and contributions to the ongoing development of caring, competent, informed, ethical and accountable nurses, the W. Cary Edwards School of Nursing strives to play an influential and positive role in helping to shape the future and the practice of professional nursing.
+Through these beliefs and contributions to the ongoing development of caring, competent, informed, ethical and accountable nurses, the W. Cary Edwards School of Nursing strives to play an influential and positive role in transforming the future of the practice of professional nursing.